NICHD-BSPC/thongdee-2025/README.md

 ## Generate trimmed fastq files

-For each RIL-seq workflow (`workflows/rilseq-2016` and `workfloes/rilseq-2020`), move to the corresponding directory and run the `Snakefile-rnaseq` workflow.
+For each RIL-seq workflow (`workflows/rilseq-2016` and `workflows/rilseq-2020`), move to the corresponding directory and run the `Snakefile-rnaseq` workflow.
 This will create cutadapt-trimmed FASTQ files, as well as run extensive QC that is summarized in the respective `data/rnaseq_aggregation/multiqc.html` file.
-However, subsequent steps below only need the trimmed FASTQ files, so this workflow be optionally run in a truncated form to stop as soon as those required files are created:
+However, subsequent steps below only need the trimmed FASTQ files, so this workflow can be optionally run in a truncated form to stop as soon as those required files are created:

 ```bash